dntoll/1DV608/Assignments/Assignment_2/README.md

 ###Requirement fulfillment
  * All mandatory test-cases should be successful
- * Test-cases should be manually and automately testable (using the test application).
+ * Test-cases should be manually and automatically testable (using the test application).
  * The more testcases that are fullfilled, the better
  * The application is well tested even outside of the explicit tests
  * Application works as the example implementation